 While this is my personal blog, which doesn’t get updated very often, I hang out pretty much every day on the 4GFC blog with my other buddies.
-Check it out: For God, Family and Country.
+Or more recently with basically the same buddies at PoliNation.
+Check it out: HERE.

 Also cross-posted here.